 - Ages 6 to 7: 100 to 200 pieces

 - Ages 12+: 500+ pieces

 Adults generally prefer jigsaw puzzles with 500+ pieces.
-These puzzles come in a wide variety of themes: animals, scenic views, fantasy, art and much more.
-There are some interesting variations, such as Buffalo Games' World's Most Difficult Jigsaw series, where the image is printed on both sides of the puzzle, photomosaic jigsaw puzzles, consisting of thousands of tiny images blended together to create a larger picture, and mystery jigsaw puzzles in which you must piece together the clues in a booklet as well as the puzzle, which may be totally different from the image shown, in order to solve a murder mystery.
+These puzzles come in a wide variety of themes: animals, scenic views, fantasy, art, and much more.
+There are some interesting variations, such as Buffalo Games' World's Most Difficult Jigsaw series, where the image is printed on both sides of the puzzle.
+Photomosaic jigsaw puzzles, consist of thousands of tiny images blended to create a larger picture, and mystery jigsaw puzzles exist in which you must piece together the clues in a booklet as well as the puzzle, which may be different from the image shown, to solve a murder mystery.

 What Are 3-D Puzzles?

 As the name would imply, 3-D puzzles have three dimensions.
 They might be representations of buildings, as in the Puzz-3-D series by Wrebbit®, now owned by Hasbro.
-3-D puzzles may also be spherical in shape, as in the new Puzzleball series by Ravensburger.
+3-D puzzles may also be spherical, as in the new Puzzleball series by Ravensburger.
 3-D puzzles representing dinosaurs and other animals, food items, motor vehicles, and toys are available as well.